June 27, 2023

 MISSING: ONE WATER BOTTLE

 This wasn’t a total catastrophe that we needed to remedy though.
 Her other 1L bottle was still in her side pouch.
 And she also had the 1L pouch that came with her Sawyer Squeeze filter for her dirty water.
-This development just meant that she was now down from 3 liters to 2 liters of carrying capacity.
+This just meant that she was down from 3 liters to 2 liters of carrying capacity.

-This discovery wasn’t catastrophic.
+This discovery wasn’t worrisome.
 I still had 4.5 liters of water capacity between my two 1L water bottles, my 2L CNOC water bladder (for dirty water), and my 16.9 ounce drink mixing bottle.
 If we had to dry camp on one of our upcoming days, we would be fine with 6.5 liters of water between the two of us.
 We would just need to stick together.

 Lost: One Smartwater bottle.
 If found, contact Poledork at 555-1234.